Substance Abuse Counseling For Addiction Recovery

 Therapy and additional support options

-Individual therapy with a licensed mental health professional may also be advantageous if you are the loved one of someone living with a SUD.
+Individual therapy with a licensed mental health professional or counselor may also be advantageous if you are the loved one of someone living with a SUD.
 It can be challenging to watch someone you care about face a SUD or another similar condition.
-Among the many other reasons people might seek therapy, therapy is a safe space to talk about your feelings and help you cope with or manage stress when times are hard.
+Among the many other reasons people might seek therapy, therapy can be a safe space to talk about your feelings and help you cope with or manage stress when times are hard.
 In time, you can learn to replace the negative habits and thought patterns that lead to substance abuse with more positive behaviors.

 Takeaway